 Have you set up a ‘my Social Security’ account yet?

 If you’re between the ages of 50 and 59, there’s an 86% chance you haven’t.
-That’s according to the newly released 2018 MassMutual Social Security survey.
+That’s according to the latest MassMutual Social Security survey.

-Life insurance company MassMutual asked 1,000 respondents who were all 50 years or older a battery of five questions about Social Security during March 2018.
+Life insurance company MassMutual asked 1,000 respondents who were all 50 years or older five questions about Social Security in March of 2018.
 What they discovered was that near-retirees have a shocking lack of knowledge about major working components of the government program.

 But another insight also emerged in the MassMutual study: There’s a big knowledge gap around basic things like how to get the earnings statements that you may remember seeing in the past from the Social Security Administration (SSA).

 Setting up a free my Social Security account is the best way to get access to your Social Security statements.

 Here are a few things to understand before you sign up…